akionsight/The-Great-Usernames-Website/README.md

 5. **ENJOY**

 Note:
-1. Requires an internet connection to load icons and animations evemn on localhost
+1. Requires an internet connection to load icons and animations even on localhost

 2. CSS animations might blow your mind 😎